kaidez/kaidez.com/_drafts/2015-02-18-ajax-beginners.md

 <a name="load-content"></a>
 <h4 class="h4-guide">Load content onto a page with AJAX</h4>
-Loading content with "xhr" is a three-step process:
+Loading content with XHR is a three-step process:

 1. Wait for a 200 response code from the server.
-2. Wait for an "xhr" state of 4.
+2. Wait for an XHR state of 4.
 3. Bring everything together using "onreadystatechange".
 <a name="200-response"></a>
 <h5 class="h5-guide">Wait for 200 response code from the server</h5>
 A web server sends many server response codes, each in the form of a numerical number.
 With AJAX, the most important one is `200 OK`.

-When your AJAX code sees a `200 OK` response, it knows that your "xhr" has succeeded in making the request.
+When your AJAX code sees a `200 OK` response, it knows that your XHR has succeeded in making the request.
 <a name="xhr-states"></a>
-<h5 class="h5-guide"> Wait for an "xhr" state of 4</h5>
+<h5 class="h5-guide"> Wait for an XHR state of 4</h5>
-An "xhr" request will be in one of fives states, each with a numerical value that will be 0 through 4.
+An XHR request will be in one of fives states, each with a numerical value that will be 0 through 4.
 The last request state, number 4, is the most important one in AJAX code, but here's a simplified description of the states.

 *(NOTE: This section is here because it's an important part of the XHR spec, but because this guide focuses on the last state only, you can [skip this section](what-is-onreadystatechange "Go the "onreadystatechange" section").*